Real Estate in San Jose, Costa Rica

 When we asked expats what advice they would give a foreigner before buying a property in San Jose, they said...

 "No, foreigners can own property with the same rights as locals.
 However, I personally wouldn't buy until I had legal residency.
 Many nonresidents do buy and don't have any problems, but I'd personally want the right to live in the country before I invested money in it.
 Related is that absentee-ownership is asking for problems.
-Unless it's a condo at the beach with a rental program, I wouldn't recommend buying without living here, and I wouldn't count on living here without legal residency," explained one foreigner living in San Jose, Costa Rica.
+Unless it's a condo at the beach with a rental program, I wouldn't recommend buying without living here, and I wouldn't count on living here without legal residency," remarked one foreigner who made the move to San Jose.

 "Yes, foreigners are allowed to own property in San Jose.
 The country has a long-standing tradition of welcoming foreign investment and has a legal framework in place to protect the rights of foreign property owners.
 Foreigners can purchase property in their own name, or through a corporation, and can also obtain mortgages from local banks.
-The Costa Rican government also offers incentives to foreign investors, such as tax exemptions and other benefits," said one in San Jose.
+The Costa Rican government also offers incentives to foreign investors, such as tax exemptions and other benefits," explained one person living in San Jose, Costa Rica.

 What appliances are typically included in a rental?